-Entegrus did not receive any CIAs in 2018.
+Entegrus successfully completed 4 CIAs in 2019 within the prescribed time.
 Since 2014, Entegrus has successfully completed all CIA's within the prescribed time limit.

 • New Micro-Embedded Generation Facilities Connected on Time

 Electricity distributors are required to connect an applicant's micro-embedded generation facility (i.e. MicroFIT projects of less than 10kW or net metering projects) to its distribution system within five business days of the applicant informing the distributor that it has satisfied all applicable service conditions, received all necessary approvals and provided the distributor with a copy of the authorization to connect from the ESA.
 The minimum acceptable performance level for this measure is 90%.